New Horizons Advancing Pediatric HIV Care Collaborative

 Expression of Interest Process

-The expression of interest period for the New Horizons Advancing Pediatric HIV Care donation program will accept applications on a quarterly basis with the following deadlines: 21 February 2018, 21 May 2018, 21 August 2018, and 21 November 2018.
+The expression of interest period for the New Horizons Advancing Pediatric HIV Care donation program will accept applications on a quarterly basis with the following deadlines: 22 February 2019 and 22 May 2019.

 Following submission of materials for review, an expert review committee convened by EGPAF will assess and document the readiness of countries to manage donated product (i.e., DRV and/or ETR) based on the materials submitted.
 Countries will be notified of the Committee’s decision within 4-6 weeks of receiving a submission.